cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Error condition:
   - A CCV channel for the consumer chain with `chainId` exists and its status is not set to `VALIDATING`.

-> **Note**: The expected precondition implies that the provider Staking module MUST update its view of the validator sets for each consumer chain before `EndBlock()` in the CCV module is invoked.
-A solution is for the provider Staking module to update its view during `EndBlock()` and then, the `EndBlock()` of the provider Staking module MUST be executed before the `EndBlock()` of the CCV module.
+> **Note**: The expected precondition implies that the provider Staking module MUST update its view of the validator sets for each consumer chain before `EndBlock()` in the provider CCV module is invoked.
+A solution is for the provider Staking module to update its view during `EndBlock()` and then, the `EndBlock()` of the provider Staking module MUST be executed before the `EndBlock()` of the provider CCV module.

 <!-- omit in toc -->
 #### **[CCV-PCF-ACKVSC.1]**